marshalsimons/Cyber-Range/README.md

 # Home Cyber-Range Setup Guide
 A walkthrough for building a virtualized security lab, including hypervisor setup, attacker and victim machines, a virtual firewall, malware analysis and reverse engineering machines, as well as a full detection/monitoring stack.
 This is a continuous work-in-progress project as I learn and add more tools to my toolbelt.
-This guide is not entirely step-by-step and assumes the reader has experience with VMs.
+This guide is not entirely step-by-step and assumes the reader has experience with VMs, Network and Systems administration.
 I am working through adding references to the guides I used in more complicated sections.

 ## Network Map